Best Nonprofit Online Annual Reports (And What Makes Them Work)

 Best practices to borrow:

-• Center the people behind the work
+• Center the people doing the work, not just the work itself

 Girls Who Code: Let Data Lead